 (6 Mo.
 Adv.)

-Please Note: Israel gratuities will be paid in advance ($88 per person will be added to your final invoice for gratuities to be paid to driver, guide, and hotel staff while in Israel).
+Not Included: Land Portion - travel/cancellation insurance, Jordan & Israel gratuities will be paid in advance ($191 per person will be added to your final invoice for gratuities to be paid to driver, guide, and hotel staff while in Israel).

 Airport transfers are included only when airfare is purchased from Pilgrim Tours.
 Taxi service is available for those purchasing their airfare elsewhere.

 Deposit Required: $500 per person will reserve your place.
 A $100 service fee will be charged for cancellation at any time in addition to our normal payment and cancellation policy.

 Our life-changing journey begins this evening as we board our overnight flight to Jordan.

 We arrive in the Hashemite Kingdom of Jordan and transfer to our lodging for the evening in Amman.

 Day 3: Jerash, Petra

 This morning we travel to Jerash, one of the best preserved and most complete provincial Roman cities.
 Jerash, Gerasa of Roman Times, was one of the cities of the Decapolis, a confederation of 10 Graeco-Roman cities dating from the 1st century BC situated in Jordan, Syria and Israel.
 Known as the Pompeii of the East for its extraordinary state of preservation, the ruins indicate human occupations at this location for more than 2,500 years.
 From here, we continue on to our lodging for the evening in Petra.